 Provides basic, integrated and functional anatomy of the human body in a clinically oriented way.
 Topics include gross and microscopic study of cell, tissues, organs, and organ systems.
 An emphasis on nomenclature with a critical understanding of how structure is related to function.
 All major human organ systems are completed before the start of the Human Physiology Course.
-Prerequisites: BSC2010C or equivalent
+Prerequisites: BSC2010C or equivalent outliders of Reiser Offiversity

-Evelyn C. Keiser
+Evelyn C. Keiser Dr. A Founders of Keiser University